-Besides a facelift, there are several optiosn for treating the signs of an aging face.
-As our dermis thins, facial skin loosens, and wrinkles develop, many patients seeking short-term results turn to botox.
-For patients who are not interested in a facelift, but want long-lasting results, the alternatives are laser skin resurfacing or fat grafting.
+Besides a Facelift, there are several options for treating the signs of an aging face.
+As our dermis thins, facial skin loosens, and wrinkles develop, many patients seeking short-term results turn to Botox.
+For patients who are not interested in a Facelift, but want long-lasting results, the alternatives are Laser skin resurfacing or Fat grafting.

 A laser is a destructive technique – you aim a beam of energy at the skin and it literally vaporizes the tissues and destroys part of the dermis, which is a complex structure that is very difficult to regenerate.
 Your body reacts to regenerate by scarring (collagen build up).